Sigmmma/c20/src/content/h2amp/h2amp-ek/readme.md

   * Selecting the Prefab Browser from Assets in the Tools dropdown.
 * Removed Tag Mover dependency on tag depot.
 * Controller triggers now work in Standalone.
-* Tool no longer logs a rasterizer warning.
 * Fixed JSON property `bungie_specular_intensity` incorrectly setting `specular_power`
 * Added a solution for setting up marker permutations in FBX to GR2 pipeline.
 * Fixed prefab markers and scenario lights not having rotations written on import.